-Having shown how the modal decomposition changes across 26.5° N, now we turn to a closer investigation of the EBH mooring.
+mooring.
 Chidichimo et al. (2010) found that the seasonal cycle of density anomaly at EBH extends down to 1400 m, has a maximum in April-May and a minimum in October-November, and follows an annual cycle in wind stress curl by a quarter period.
 One interpretation of the seasonal cycle in density has been in terms of surface forcing of vertical modes (Kanzow et al., 2010), and so our framework allows a more detailed examination of the vertical structure of the seasonal cycle.

 The first comparison to make is whether the shape of the seasonal density anomalies is similar to that expected for vertical modes.
-Unlike Kanzow et al. (2010), who use stratification at 60° W, we use stratification directly at EBH.
+Unlike Kanzow et al. (2010), who used stratification at 60° W, we used stratification directly at EBH.
 The zero-crossing of the first baroclinic mode is 130 m shallower with EBH stratification compared to MarWest stratification, and is 400 m shallower than using MarWest stratification with a synthetic depth of 5000 m.
 For direct comparison to the observations, we first derive vertical modes for density.

 Density modes H_n can be calculated from pressure perturbations modes by applying the hydrostatic relation, or alternatively from vertical velocity modes via $H_n = N^2 G_n$.
-Density modes are orthogonal with respect to N^{-2} .
+We derive that density modes are orthogonal with respect to N^{-2} .

-The observed seasonal density perturbation (Fig. 9) decreases strongly from the surface to 800 m, decreases linearly from 800 to 2000 m, and is close to zero below 2000 m.
-The signal is within a month of being in phase at all depths, though there is a

-- 20 hint from Chidichimo et al. (2010) that the maximum signal at depths of 1000-1400 m leads that above 500 m by one month.
+The observed seasonal density perturbation (Fig. 9) decreases strongly from the surface to 800 m, decreases linearly from 800 m to 2000 m, and is close to zero below 2000 m.
+The signal is within a month of being in phase at all depths, though there is a hint from Chidichimo et al. (2010) that the maximum signal at depths of 1000-1400 m leads that above 500 m by one month.
 This apparent phase lag could also be explained by vertical merging of moorings at different horizontal locations.
 None of the 3 lowest density modes is a clear fit to the observed vertical shape.
-Modes higher than the second baroclinic mode do not give a near-uniform phase throughout the water column. - 25 The first baroclinic mode has a uniform maximum from 400-1200 m and vanishes at the surface, which strongly contradicts the shape of the observed seasonal anomaly.
+Modes higher than the second baroclinic mode do not give a near-uniform phase throughout the water column.
+The first baroclinic mode has a uniform maximum from 400-1200 m and vanishes at the surface, which strongly contradicts the shape of the observed seasonal anomaly.
 The barotropic mode is the closest fit, although it misses the observed intensification between 200-800 m.
-Though a shape can be calculated for the barotropic density mode, it is most smaller in magnitude than the baroclinic signals.
-It is highly doubtful that the barotropic mode can be excited strongly for such long periods or that it is physically meaningful.
+Though a shape can be calculated for the barotropic density mode, it is much smaller in magnitude than the baroclinic signals.
+It is highly doubtful that the barotropic mode can be excited strongly for such long periods or that it is physically meaningful in general or on a sloping boundary.
 Since no single density mode is sufficient to describe the observations, we conclude that many modes must combine to give the observed profile.
+Correlations between the baroclinic modes are not large enough to indicate a dominant vertical structure at EBH.

 Previously presented results on the accuracy of the mode reconstructions give further insight into how well the signal at EBH can be recovered with a modal analysis.
-Reconstructions with M = 2 and M = 5 do significantly better at recovering transport variance at EB1 (80% for M = 2) compared to EBH (56% for M = 2).
+Reconstructions with M=2 and M=5 do significantly better at recovering transport variance at EB1 (80 km for M=2) compared to EBH (56 km for M=2) (from Fig. 8).
 The reduced accuracy of low order vertical modes at EBH compared to EB1, despite the strong seasonal signal at EBH, contradicts the dominance of low order vertical modes at EBH suggested by Kanzow et al. (2010).